-Out of respect for their efforts, please note that all articles are the property of SGHistory.com and should not be copied, stored or reproduced by any means without the express written permission of the editors of SGHistory.com.
+All articles are the property of SGHistory.com and should not be copied, stored or reproduced by any means without the express written permission of the editors of SGHistory.com.
 Wikipedia editors, this particularly includes you.
 Please do not copy our work and present it as your own.
 Thank you.

 Page last modified on November 03, 2018, at 10:40 PM EST

 Glen Payne (October 20, 1926 Ė October 15, 1999)

-2000 Forever I Will Sing (Cathedral Records CH50012): Get On The Happy Side Of Living; I Stand Amazed; Heaven; Canaanland; Statue Of Liberty; Well Done; Old Man New Man; So Many Reasons; The Haven Of Rest; Big Boss; On The Battlefield; I Won't Have To Cross Jordan Alone.
+2000 Forever I Will Sing (Cathedral Records/CH50012): Get On The Happy Side Of Living; I Stand Amazed; Heaven; Canaanland; Statue Of Liberty; Well Done; Old Man New Man; So Many Reasons; The Haven Of Rest; Big Boss; On The Battlefield; I Won't Have To Cross Jordan Alone.

 2000 Out Front (Landmark Records HD0040): In The Depths Of The Sea; All The Glory Belongs To Jesus; Climbing Higher And Higher; At The Name Of Jesus; Your Blesser Ain't Never Been Blessed; High And Lifted Up; Ride That Glory Train; It's Almost Over; I'm Feelin' Fine; We Shall See Jesus.